-Shall your unit or a component be defective, contact immediately your VENTIS dealer.
-To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:
+Shall your unit or a components be defective, contact immediately your FLAME dealer.
+Prior to your call make sure you have the following information necessary to your warranty claim treatment:

-- Your name, address and telephone number;

-- Bill of sale and dealer's name;

-- Installation configuration;

-- Serial number and model name as indicated on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information.
+- Your name, address and telephone number; - Bill of sale and dealer's name; - Serial number and model name as indicated on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information.

-Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your VENTIS dealer.
+Before shipping your unit or defective component to our plant, you must obtain from your FLAME dealer an Authorization Number.
 Any merchandise shipped to our plant without authorization will be refused automatically and returned to sender.